ysscott2012/Udemy/Javascript/Understanding the weird parts/README.md

 ## Section 3 - Types and Operators

-#### Types and JavaScript
+**Types and JavaScript**:

-Dynamic typing: you don't tell the engin what type of data a variable holds, it figures it out while your code is running.
+**Dynamic typing**: you don't tell the engin what type of data a variable holds, it figures it out while your code is running.

 ```Javascript
 // Static typing